Mark Featherstone-Witty: Early life and education

 Born in London to Evy and Philip Featherstone-Witty, he was an only child of parents who divorced when he was eleven.
 His secondary school was Wellington College (1959–1967), which proved unsuitable for his interest in the performing arts.
 But he did manage to produce, direct and act in a play.
 He charts his interest in the performing arts from the age of eight, when he saw the 1933 American musical film 42nd Street at the National Film Theatre in London; featuring dance routines by Busby Berkeley.

-After an unfulfilling career start in accountancy and a few years teaching in prep schools in Kent and Oxford, Mark attended Durham University (1969–1972), graduating with a degree in Arts Combined Honours.
+After a brief career accountancy and teaching in prep schools in Kent and Oxford, Featherstone-Witty attended Durham University (1969–1972), graduating with a degree in Arts Combined Honours.
 He edited the university newspaper Palatinate in 1971. as well as acting and producing shows.
-He also created and edited a regional arts magazine for the North-East of England, ‘Face North’.
+He also created and edited a regional arts magazine for the North-East of England, 'Face North'.

-Before leaving, he gained the Gertrude Cole Fellowship at Rollins College, Winter Park, Florida, which he completed a year later, in counselling and psychology (M.Ed.)
-He was elected to the US's highest honour society.
-During his year in the United States, he continued to perform and appeared as a hairdresser in the 1974 Sackett – Hugh film production ‘The Meal’, later renamed ‘Deadly Encounter’.
+Before leaving, he gained the Gertrude Cole Fellowship at Rollins College, Winter Park, Florida, which he completed a year later, in counselling and psychology (MEd) He was elected to the US's highest honour society.
+During his year in the United States, he continued to perform and appeared as a hairdresser in the 1974 Sackett – Hugh film production 'The Meal', later renamed 'Deadly Encounter'.